How do new species of frogs evolve?

 A new approach to classifying biodiversity

-By demonstrating that species formation is a gradual process that can be quantified at the genetic level, the study paves the way for new concepts for categorizing evolutionary lineages into subspecies or species.
+By demonstrating that species formation is a gradual process that can be quantified at the genetic level, the study paves the way for new approaches to classifying evolutionary lineages into subspecies or species.

-More specifically, below two million years of divergence, frogs and toads remain compatible and therefore correspond best to subspecies.
-It is beyond five million years that we are almost certainly dealing with true species.
-In between, there is a "gray area" where lineages can nevertheless be classified by inspecting the number of barrier genes already accumulated.
+More specifically, when the divergence is less than two million years, frogs and toads remain interbreeding and thus correspond, at best, to subspecies.
+It is only when the divergence exceeds five million years that we can be almost certain we are dealing with true species.
+In between, there is a “gray zone,” where lineages can nevertheless be classified by examining the number of barrier genes already accumulated.

-With hundreds of species discovered each year around the world, this type of standardized approach should help establish more objective and therefore more stable taxonomic lists for amphibians, but also for all animal groups, which is necessary for deciding which species to prioritize for protection.![]()
+With hundreds of species being discovered every year around the world, this standardized approach should help establish more objective—and therefore more stable—taxonomic lists for amphibians, as well as for all animal groups, which is necessary for determining which species should be prioritized for protection.![]()

-Christophe Dufresnes, University Professor of Zoology, Nanjing Forestry University and Pierre-André Crochet, Director of Research, University of Montpellier
+Christophe Dufresnes, Professor of Zoology, Nanjing Forestry University and Pierre-André Crochet, Research Director, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.